A toss between recurring card payments vs direct debit: What’s your bet?

 ● Pre-scheduled payments: The seller withdraws the payment from the customer's account on the specified date.
 The consumer may be notified, or the payment may be returned if there are insufficient funds.

-While both recurring card payments and direct debit form the backbone of the recurring payments industry, they have their own unique benefits and shortcomings.
-Let’s look at the pros and cons of both subscription payment modes:
+While both recurring card payments and direct debit form the backbone of the recurring payments industry, each has certain benefits and drawbacks.
+Let's look at the pros and cons of both subscription payment modes:

 Benefits of recurring card payments

-Subscription-based businesses, like food and drinks, gyms and wellness, and product delivery service providers, can reap the following benefits of recurring payments:
+Recurring payments support subscription-based businesses, like food and drinks, gyms and wellness, and product delivery service providers, in the following ways:

 1. Better cash flow control